cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 _Implementation Notes_

-* Public Healthcare (PH) represents an insurance policy funded by a public health system such as a provincial or national health plan.
+* Public Healthcare represents an insurance policy funded by a public health system such as a provincial or national health plan.

 ### Authorization Types